-This is part of our bi-weekly series profiling some of our community members at Product Makers.
+This is part of our ongoing series profiling some of our community members at Product Makers.
 If you’re interested in reading others, check out our previous Featured Makers.

 This week we’re featuring

 How'd you get started making products that matter?

 My first roles in the digital domain were 'business analyst' roles for a financial institution and in various implementation projects.
 After that, I became 'the product guy' at my own startup (this was my first real PM role and I loved it ever since!), then joined Proxyclick.

 What's one piece of advice you wish you'd had when you started working in product?

 Don't productize until you've walked a few miles in your customers' shoes.
 It's so tempting to fall in love with your first - abstract and technically beautiful - solution.
 Don't build it right away.
 There's no shame in acting like a service company until you've mastered the problem.
 Be a human solution first before engineering one.
 I guess this corresponds to Ries' fail fast mantra or some of Ash Maurya's teachings.
 A starting PM should look closely at those works.

 Product management today

 What do you like the most about your work?

 Depends on which half of my brain you're asking!